Lukethelostdm/cc/README.md

   for example the small screen, check that section of code and adjust as appropriate.
 You may need to add or delete code where applicable.

   There is only one image held in "Style.Css" and that is the main image of a plant.
-It can be found in the subsection titled "HEADER" , code starting oint of ".main-.row" starting on line 162.
+It can be found in the subsection titled "HEADER" , code starting oint of ".main-.row".
 Image changes are discussed in more detail in Section 3.

+  For all your subpages, "Bathroom, playroom, etc" they all share the same code.
+So if you change one, you change them all.

-  "@media" starts from line 112, in the style.css file.
+  "@media" starts in the style.css file.

-SECTION TWO
+**SECTION TWO**

+HTML Sheets
+Anything ending in ".HTML" is the framework for your site.
+Where anything that ends in ".CSS" is responsible for the design, ".html" is responsible for what appears on the page and in what order.

+The home page is found under "Index.html" on the left.

+All the sections are marked as to what they mean, so if you are looking to change a specific section, look for the title that will tell you where it is.

+**SECTION THREE**

+If you want to change images, you just need to add them into the PNG-Imgs file on the right.
+Add them into the correct the subfolder and then go to the page you would like to change.
+Change it to the correct name and save.
+It should update in under two minutes.